tulios/kafkajs/docs/KafkaIntro.md

 In order to encode or decode a message, the producer or consumer needs to have access to the correct schema.
 This can be read directly from a file, or fetched from a central schema registry.
 If so, the message contains the id of the schema used to encode it, which can be used to find the corresponding schema.

-For NodeJS, this is commonly done using [avro-schema-registry](https://www.npmjs.com/package/avro-schema-registry) and [avsc](https://www.npmjs.com/package/avsc).
+For NodeJS, this is commonly done using [confluent-schema-registry](https://www.npmjs.com/package/@kafkajs/confluent-schema-registry).